kyohmizu/kubernetes-ctf-samples/README_EN.md

 ## Rules

+- This CTF can be solved with basic Kubernetes knowledge and `kubectl` operations only
 - Flags are in the format `CTF{...}`
 - Obtain the flag string within the given permission scope
 - You can solve by looking at the code, but it reduces the difficulty